 Bixby: What can it do?

-OK, let's get into it.
+Okay, let's get into it.
 Bixby is based on Samsung's old S Voice technology, which you may have used if you own a Samsung smartphone.
 It's currently available in English and Korean languages.
 And so far it has had a slightly different approach to voice requests to say Amazon (shopping); Google (search), Apple (music) and Microsoft (office).

 Read this: The Cortana smart home explained

 First up, there's quite a lot of focus on photos and media.
-You can control music and movies on apps including YouTube, Pandora Google Play Music and Samsung's native Internet app.
+You can control music and movies on apps including YouTube, Pandora, Google Play Music and Samsung's native internet app.
 You can also say things like "Send my most recent photo to Lily" and it will access your gallery and send the pic.
 If you have a Note 8, say, you can voice control the size, style or colour of the S Pen while you're using it.

 More usefully, Bixby can talk to mapping apps like Google Maps for location based queries and it will also talk to apps like Uber for requests like the classic "call me an Uber to take me home".
-Via the "experimental" Bixby Labs (read: it might not work just right), Bixby also works with: Instagram, Gmail, WhatsApp, Facebook Messenger, Facebook, Twitter and Yelp.
+Via the "experimental" Bixby Labs (read: it might not work just right), Bixby also works with Instagram, Gmail, WhatsApp, Facebook Messenger, Facebook, Twitter and Yelp.
 Samsung's own apps like Samsung Pay and Samsung Health also have voice integrations with Bixby.

 Then, of course, there's the Bixby smart home control stuff which we reckon is going to grow and grow in 2018.
-This works via the Samsung SmartThings (previously Connect) app and includes the ability to control smart home devices and turn on scenes like "dinner time" which dims your smart light bulbs and turns your phone onto Do Not Disturb mode.
+This works via the Samsung SmartThings (previously Connect) app and includes the ability to control smart home devices and turn on scenes like "dinner time" which dims your smart lightbulbs and turns your phone onto Do Not Disturb mode.